List of gay icons: Britney Spears

 Britney Spears has been recognized as a gay icon by the public and by academics.

 Hits like "...Baby One More Time" and "Toxic" have been embraced as anthems within gay culture.
-Her performances, notably kissing Madonna at the MTV Video Music Awards 2003, are celebrated as iconic moments in queer pop history.
+Her performances, notably kissing Madonna at the 2003 MTV Video Music Awards, are celebrated as iconic moments in queer pop history.
 Throughout her career, Spears has been acknowledged for her support of the LGBTQ community.
 This support has included opposition to anti-gay and anti-trans legislation, raising funds for The Trevor Project, and participating in benefits for the victims of the Pulse nightclub shooting.
 She received the GLAAD Vanguard Award in 2018.

 Spears has expressed gratitude and support for her LGBTQ fans.
 In her memoir “The Woman In Me,” Spears describes her relationship with the LGBTQ+ community as one of unconditional love, noting how she has both been supported by and served as a refuge for queer fans:

 My gay friends were always protective of me, maybe because they knew I was that kind of innocent, not dumb, but way too kind.
 And I think a lot of the gay guys around me took on a supportive role.
 I could even feel it onstage when they were beside me.
 If I thought I didn’t do my best performance, I could count on my friends to realise I didn’t feel great about it and still say, “You did so good!”
 That kind of love means everything to me.

 She also writes about her most cherished experiences occurring in gay clubs, describing them as places where she felt truly welcomed and uplifted by the community’s exuberance and acceptance.

 The LGBTQ community was an important part of the Free Britney movement.
 LGBTQ fans empathized with loss of control; the movement echoed a broader struggle for queer liberation.

 Kate Bush

-Kate Bush has been cited as an influence by respected artists like Sir Elton John, who is openly bisexual and credits Bush's music with helping him to overcome his alcoholism.
+Kate Bush has been cited as an influence by respected artists like Elton John, who is openly gay and credits Bush's music with helping him to overcome his alcoholism.
 Fellow gay icon Cher has also expressed admiration of Bush's work.
 Her debut single "Wuthering Heights" topped the charts and became a global success.
 The music video for the song in which she dances in the moors in a red dress has become iconic among the LGBTQ community.
 One of her less influential albums, Lionheart (1978), featured a song titled "Kashka From Baghdad", which regaled to the listener the tale of a gay couple living together in sin, which was quite revolutionary for its time.
 Since 2016, Kate Bush fans have gathered in locations all over the world and taken to recreate Bush's "Wuthering Heights" video in an event dubbed The Most Wuthering Heights Day Ever.
 People in attendance to the event don red dresses or red in general and recreate the choreography observed in the video as a tribute.
 Bush, who has seen a clip of one of the events, described the tribute by her fans as "very touching and sweet".